spatie/laravel-query-builder/docs/features/filtering.md

 ## Scope filters

 Sometimes more advanced filtering options are necessary.
-This is where scope filters and custom filters come in handy.
+This is where scope filters, callback filters and custom filters come in handy.

 Scope filters allow you to add [local scopes](https://laravel.com/docs/5.6/eloquent#local-scopes) to your query by adding filters to the URL.